bvergara87/blueprint-takehome/README.md

 Given that, I would choose a more traditional stack with a containerized approach to ensure scalability and maintainability.

-To deploy this as a true production app at enterprise scale, I would choose a cloud platform like AWS or Google Cloud Platform.
+To deploy this as a true production app at enterprise scale, I would deploy on a cloud platform like AWS or Google Cloud Platform with the following approach:

 1. Containerization: